alex1604/hit-js-test-alejandro-garcia/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+### `npm run lint`
+Makes a check on App.js and all the files in src/components and logs errors and warnings based on the eslint rules of the project and airbnb's style guide for ES6 and React.

+### `npm run lint:fix`
+Fixes errors and warnings based on the eslint rules of the project and airbnb's style guide for ES6 and React and logs reamining errors and warnings that need manual solving.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**